-20.3.7 Semi-Supervised learning
+20.3.7 Semi-supervised learning

-In some cases we may know to which mixture component (or 'class') certain datapoints belong.
+In some cases we may know to which mixture component certain datapoints belong.
 Given this information we want to fit a mixture model with a specified number of components H and parameters θ .
-We write (v^m, h^m) , $m = 1, \ldots, M$ for the M known datapoints and corresponding classes, and (v^n, h^n) , $n = 1, \ldots, N$ for the remaining datapoints whose classes h^n are unknown.
-We aim then to maximise the likelihood
+We write $(v^m, h^m), m = 1, \ldots, M$ for the M known datapoints and corresponding components, and $(v^n, h^n), n = 1, \ldots, N$ for the remaining datapoints whose components h^n are unknown.
+We aim then to maximise the